lelandbatey/veiled/documentation.md

 Each of these can be installed via "pip install <package name here>".

+### Requests: ###

+Default Methods:

+    {
+        "start" : "/start"
+        "list"  : "/list"
+        "status": "/status"
+        "cmd"   : "/cmd/"
+        "read"  : "/read"
+        "kill"  : "/kill"
+    }

+    Each of these requires a request made to that URI to be in POST form, and to include the processName.
+The only exceptions to this are "list" and "cmd". "list" does not require any data, and will simply return a json formated list of all the names of all the processes. "cmd", on the other hand, also requires the string that should be sent to the given command.
+    Examples:

+        "cmd"
+        {
+            "processName" : "name of the process you're accessing" "cmd" : "the full text of the string you want to send" }

+        "read"
+        {
+            "processName" : "the full name of the process you're accessing" }

+# Notes #

 ###Flask Server###

-To interact with RemoteControl, you use a very simple and basic REST-style interface.
-For example, to get the status of a processControl method, you'd use an http GET request directed at http://<your RemoteControl server address>/status .
+To interact with Veiled, you use a very simple and basic REST-style interface.
+For example, to get the status of a processControl method, you'd use an http GET request directed at http://<your veiled server address>/status .
 This would return the status of the app, such as whether it's running, it's location, and any important configuration details.

-Similarly, to send a command, you'd make an http POST request to http://<your RemoteControl server address>/cmd/ with the json data:
+Similarly, to send a command, you'd make an http POST request to http://<your veiled server address>/cmd/ with the json data:

     {"cmd" : "command to send"}